tauhid-ahmed/qtec-solution/README.md

-Here's a **clean, professional, and human-friendly `README.md`** for your GitHub project based on everything you've shared (tech stack, structure, deployment, features, and assessment goals):

----

 # 🛒 Qtec Solution - Mini E-Commerce SPA

 This is a **Single Page Application (SPA)** eCommerce frontend built with **React** and a custom **Express backend**.
 It was developed as part of a frontend developer assessment for **Qtec Solution Ltd**.